-As its name suggests, this is an old-school kind of place that still does a soup and salad bar and throws back to the classic comedy series "Spanky and Our Gang."
+As its name suggests, this is an old-school kind of place that still does a soup and salad bar (in the back of a 1940 Model T) and throws back to the classic comedy series "Spanky and Our Gang."
 It has been a Naples fixture since the '80s.
 Happily, the prices are a bit of a throwback as well, thanks to its location well east of downtown and the beach.
 Serving all-American specialties, Spanky's offers an extensive menu of burgers, cold sandwiches, wings and a nice selection of salads at lunch.
 Dinner adds steaks, ribs, seafood, pasta and chicken to the menu.
 There are a few tables on the back porch overlooking a canal, but most take to the cool dining room decorated with memorabilia.

 Recommended for Best Value because: Its location away from downtown, plus its uncomplicated menu translate into value pricing.